 Over the years, urethane and polyurethane has become the material of choice for manufacturers across different industries.
-Today, it’s being used to create a variety of things in the industrial sector such as rollers, bumpers, pads, bushings, protective covers, and a host of others.
+Today, it’s usage occurs in creation of a variety of things in the industrial sector such as rollers, bumpers, pads, bushings, protective covers, and a host of others.
 As one of the most competitive and capital-intensive industries, the marine industry has also adopted urethane parts for a diverse range of applications.

 Marine Industry: Urethane Parts Used in Underwater Applications